-We were convinced that the time of PMR (Perpendicular Magnetic Recording) drives at the summit of the mechanical drives field has officially ended with the 14 Terabyte models, and will have to give way to the new and challenging HAMR and MAMR technologies - and then suddenly arrived Toshiba Demonstrating that nothing is over yet with the MG08, the new high with volume storage Of not less than 16 terabytes.
+We were convinced that the time of the PMR (Perpendicular Magnetic Recording) drives at the top of the field of mechanical drives had officially ended with the 14TB models, and would be required to give way to the new and challenging HAMR and MAMR technologies - and then suddenly arrived.
+Toshiba Demonstrating that nothing is over yet with the MG08, the new high with volume storage Of not less than 16 terabytes.

-The new hard drive is based on 9 magnetic plates inside a sealed helium cell, in a standard 3.5 format of course, and in the density of information we have not seen in the market, with the previous record being a 15 terabyte drive from Western Digital Based on SMR writing that requires external software management for optimal functioning - so the benefit from home Toshiba Should be both total volume and performance.
+The new hard drive is based on 9 magnetic plates inside a sealed helium cell, in a standard 3.5 format of course, and in the density of information we have not seen in the market, with the previous record being a 15 terabyte drive from Western Digital Based on SMR writing that requires external software management for optimal performance - so the benefit from Toshiba Should be both total volume and performance.

-The new hard drive is characterized by a speed of 7,200 rpm, memory 512MB dynamic cache, average time of 2.5 million hours between critical malfunctions, noise level of 20 decibels above room noise at maximum operation and 24 operation per hour 7 days a week, with total write volume of 550TB per year for a five year warranty period .
+The new hard drive is characterized by a rotational speed of 7,200 rpm, memory 512MB dynamic cache, average time of 2.5 million hours between critical malfunctions, noise level of 20 decibels above room noise at maximum operation and 24 operation per hour 7 days a week, with total write volume of 550TB per year for a five year warranty period .